Categorize Catalog Items

 Work with categories

-Categorizing an item using the Square API involves the following programming tasks:
+Categorizing an item using the Square API involves the following tasks:

-• Call UpsertCatalogObject to create one or more CatalogCategory instances and, for a nested category, set its parent category in the parent_category field.
+• Call BatchUpsertCatalogObjects to create one or more CatalogCategory instances and, for a nested category, set its parent category in the parent_category field.

 • Call UpsertCatalogObject to categorize an item by assigning one or more categories to the item's categories list.
-This can be done when the item is created or updated.
+You can do this when you're creating or updating the item.

 • Categorize an item by including a category in the categories list.

-• Retrieve a category of a specific ID.
-The result can include an applicable chain of hierarchical relationships, starting from the immediate parent to the root.
+• Retrieve a category by its ID.
+The result can show the chain of relationships from the immediate parent category up to the root category.

-In the following, you learn how to call the Square API to perform these programming tasks.
+The following sections detail how to use the Square API to perform these programming tasks.

 Link to section